cjsauer/genetic-sandbox/docs.md

 <a name="DefaultGridRenderSystem"></a>

 ## DefaultGridRenderSystem
 The default renderer of all tiles in the grid.
-This renderer is called first, and draws the basic outline of a tile.

 **Kind**: global class